-Mr. Schmitz reviewed the recommendations to reappoint four members of the Investment Advisory Committee whose terms are set to expire.
-Lawrence E. Kochard, Michael Beasley, Thomas S. Gayner and Rod Smyth are eligible for reappointment and have expressed interest in continuing to serve on the Committee.
-In addition, Mr. Kochard's term as Chairperson of the Committee is also set to expire.
+Mr. Schmitz reviewed the four members of the Investment Advisory Committee whose terms are set to expire.
+Larry Kochard, Michael Beasley, Tom Gayner and Rod Smyth are eligible for reappointment and have expressed interest in continuing to serve on the Committee.
+In addition, Mr. Kochard's term as Chair of the Committee is also set to expire.
 He is eligible for reappointment for another two-year term and has agreed to accept reappointment.